Aboriginal and Torres Strait Islander readers are advised this story contains images of people who have died

 Roach’s career takes off in the early 90s following his Paul Kelly-produced

-debut album Charcoal Lane, we follow his and Hunter’s artistic journeys
+Charcoal Lane, we follow his and Hunter’s artistic journeys

 on albums like Looking For Butter Boy and Sensual Being.
 But